List of government-owned companies of the United Arab Emirates

 This is a list of government-owned companies of the United Arab Emirates.
-A Government-owned corporation is a legal entity that undertakes commercial activities on behalf of an owner government.
+A government-owned corporation is a legal entity that undertakes commercial activities on behalf of an owner government.
 Their legal status varies from being a part of government to stock companies with a state as a regular stockholder.
 There is no standard definition of a government-owned corporation (GOC) or state-owned enterprise (SOE), although the two terms can be used interchangeably.
-The defining characteristics are that they have a distinct legal form and they are established to operate in commercial affairs.
+The defining characteristics are that they have a distinct legal form, they are established to operate in commercial affairs and owned by the government.
 While they may also have public policy objectives, GOCs should be differentiated from other forms of government agencies or state entities established to pursue purely non-financial objectives.